epsrc-abcd/abcd-website/event/README.md

 * What's easy (or hard) with particular languages/approaches?
 * What is the state of the art in static (and dynamic) protocol-checking?
-* What are the main obstacles to rollig out session types to real world languages?
+* What are the main obstacles to rolling out session types to real world languages?
 * Do session types suggest new kinds of language?

 More specific issues:

-* How might dependent types fit in?
 * Practical issues relating to expressivity (sync vs. async, binary vs. multiparty)
-* Interaction with specific language features, e.g. exceptions
 * Inference vs. type checking; global type synthesis vs. projection

 Details to work out